ant-design/ant-design-mini/src/Loading/index.en.md

 nav:
   path: /components
 group:
-  title: Feedback引导
+  title: Feedback
 toc: 'content'
 ---

 # Loading

-Used to prompt that a part or page is loading.
+Used to prompt that a local or page is loading.

 ## Introduction